An exceptional locus in the perfect compactification of $A_g$

+In consequence \cite{SB}, $aH_g-D_g$ is ample on $A_g^P$ (or on $\sA_g^P$) if and only if $a>12$, and is nef if and only if $a\ge 12$.
+(I am grateful to Alexeev for pointing out that the notion of an ample invertible sheaf makes sense on any proper stack $\sX$ with finite inertia and geometric quotient $X=[\sX]$: the invertible sheaf $\sL$ on $\sX$ is ample if and only if, for all coherent sheaves $\sF$ on $\sX$, $H^i(\sX,\sL^{\otimes n}\otimes\sF)=0$ for all $i>0$ and for all $n\gg 0$.
+If $\sL$ corresponds to the $\Q$-line bundle $L$ on $X$, then $\sL$ is ample if and only if $L$ is so.
+Note also that, even more obviously, the notions of nef and semi-ample are insensitive to the distinction between $\sX$ and $X$, and $\Exc(\sL)$ is exactly the inverse image in $\sX$ of $\Exc(L)$.)

-Recall \cite{Ke} that if $L$ is a nef divisor class on a projective variety $X$, then the \emph{exceptional locus} $\Exc(L)$ of $L$ is the union of all the subvarieties $Z$ of $X$ with $L^{\dim Z}.Z=0$, and that Keel proved $L$ is semi-ample on $X$ provided that it is semi-ample on $\Exc(L)$ and the ground field $k$ has $\ch k>0$.
-Notice that Keel's result holds without change when $X$ is allowed to be any proper stack over a field with finite inertia stack (so that a geometric quotient exists as a proper algebraic space, by \cite{KM}) and projective geometric quotient.
+Recall \cite{Ke} that if $L$ is a nef divisor class on a projective variety $X$, then the \emph{exceptional locus} $\Exc(L)$ of $L$ is the union of all the subvarieties $Z$ of $X$ with $L^{\dim Z}.Z=0$, and that $L$ is semi-ample on $X$ provided that it is semi-ample on $\Exc(L)$ and the ground field $k$ has $\ch k>0$.
+Notice that Keel's result holds without change when $X$ is allowed to be any proper stack over a field whose inertia stack is finite (so that a geometric quotient of $X$ exists as a proper algebraic space, by \cite{KM}) and whose geometric quotient is projective.

-Here is the main result of this paper; I am very grateful to Stefan Schr{\"o}er, who asked whether $12M-D$ is semi-ample in positive characteristic.
+Here is the main result of this paper; I am very grateful to Stefan Schr{\"o}er, who asked whether $12H_g-D_g$ is semi-ample in positive characteristic.